Ajmer-Merwara: Post-independence

 From the date of partition and independence in 1947 until 1950, Ajmer-Merwara remained a province of the new Dominion of India.
 In 1950 it became Ajmer State, which on 1 November 1956, was merged into the state of Rajasthan.

 The Rajasthan Land Reforms and Resumption of Jagirs Act, 1952 was the landmark in the legal history of land reforms in Rajasthan which was followed by Rajasthan Tenancy Act, 1955 that became applicable to the whole of Rajasthan.
 The overriding effect of this Act provided relief to the existing tenants and the rights accrued to tenants accordingly.
-Now the Jats are major land holders in the region.